codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 #### Monitor rollouts by deployment
 A rollout is initiated when there is an Argo CD sync due to a change in the desired state.
-Visualize completed rollouts, and ongoing rollouts in the deployment record in **Services**.
+Visualize ongoing and completed rollouts by deployments in **Services**.
-The rollout progress bar indicates the status of the rollout.
-For an ongoing rollout, you can visualize the steps in the rollout and control them using the options in the Rollout Player.

 > To view and manage a rollout, you must have an Argo `rollout` resource defined for your application, and [install Argo Rollouts in the cluster]({site.baseurl}}/docs/_docs/deployment/install-argo-rollouts).

 For detailed information on Argo Rollouts, see [Argo Rollouts documentation](https://argoproj.github.io/argo-rollouts/){:target="\_blank"}.

-##### Visualize rollout progress
+##### Rollout progress
+For an ongoing rollout, the rollout bar displays the progress of the rollout.
+You can also visualize the steps in the rollout, and control the rollout using the options in the Rollout Player.

-Here is an example of an ongoing rollout for a canary deployment in Timeline > Services  The rollout comprising four steps has not started, and no traffic has not been routed as yet to the new version of the application.
+Here is an example of an ongoing rollout for a canary deployment in Updated Services.
+The rollout comprising four steps has not started, and no traffic has not been routed as yet to the new version of the application.

 {% include
 image.html
 lightbox="true"
 file="/images/applications/apps-dashboard-rollout-in-progress.png"
 url="/images/applications/apps-dashboard-rollout-in-progress.png"
-alt="Application deployment in progress" caption="Application deployment in progress" max-width="50%"
+alt="Rollout in progress for deployment" caption="Rollout in progress for deployment" max-width="50%"
 %}

-Here is an example of the rollout progress for the same deployment on completion.
+Here is an example of the rollout for the same deployment on completion.
 All traffic has been routed to the new version.

 {% include
 image.html
 lightbox="true"
 file="/images/applications/apps-dashboard-rollout-complete.png"
 url="/images/applications/apps-dashboard-rollout-complete.png"
-alt="Application deployment completed"
-caption="Application deployment completed"
-max-width="50%"
+alt="Rollout completed for deployment" caption="Rollout completed for deployment" max-width="50%"
 %}

 ##### Manage ongoing rollout
 Click the rollout name to visualize its steps.
-Manually manage the rollout by skipping a specific step, resuming a paused step, or promoting a full rollout through the options in the Rollout Player.
+Manually manage the rollout through the controls in the Rollout Player.
 Here you can see that two out of four steps have been completed, 25% of the traffic has been routed, and the rollout has been paused for the defined length of time.

-{% include
-image.html
-lightbox="true"
-file="/images/applications/apps-dashboard-rollout-analysis.png"
-url="/images/applications/apps-dashboard-rollout-analysis.png"
-alt="Application rollout: Analysis run" caption="Applications rollout: Analysis run" max-width="30%"
-%}

-The Rollout Player shows the options to manually manage the rollout.

 {% include
 image.html